rust-lang/mdBook/README.md

 participate to discussions in the issues, propose new features and ask for help.

-If you are just starting out with Rust, there are a series of issus that are tagged [E-Easy] and **we will gladly mentor you** so that you can successfully go through the process of fixing a bug or adding a new feature!
+If you are just starting out with Rust, there are a series of issues that are tagged [E-Easy] and **we will gladly mentor you** so that you can successfully go through the process of fixing a bug or adding a new feature!
 Let us know if you need any help.